diegomigliavacca/uploadBundle/README.md

 <i>app/console assets:install web</i>

-3) Follow the instructions inside the Mapbender Docs to enable bundle (you need to edit the AppKernel.php file), templates and elements (you need to edit the MapbenderCoreBundle.php file).
+3) Follow the instructions inside the Mapbender Docs to enable the bundle (you need to edit the AppKernel.php file), templates and elements (you need to edit the MapbenderCoreBundle.php file).

 4) Upgrade the database using the following command: